RagnarB83/ash-documentation/docs/singlepoint.rst

 Singlepoint_fragments function
 ##################################

-The **Singlepoint** function is designed to be a simple function that does one job, returning 1 energy for the 1 theory level and the 1 fragment that was defined.
+The **Singlepoint** function above is designed to be a simple function that does one job, returning 1 energy for the 1 theory level and the 1 fragment that was defined.
-Usually, however, multiple calculations need to be performed.
+In a typical project, however, multiple calculations need to be performed.
 For example running the same single-point theory calculation on multiple fragments.

-You could of course easily write a for-loop for this purpose, making sure to define first charge and multiplicity for each fragment first.
+You could of course easily write a for-loop for this purpose in ASH, making sure to define first charge and multiplicity for each fragment first.
-Here, defining the charge/mult for each fragment rather than the theory is desirable since the charge/mult is not always the same for all fragments.
+Here it is convenient to define the charge/mult for each fragment rather than the theory since the charge/mult is not always the same for all fragments.
+If ASH finds no charge/mult information in the Theory object it will search for information in the fragment instead.

 .. code-block:: python